ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Experiments

 \subsection{Oracle Ablation Study}

 We quantify the upper-bound contribution of each oracle factor via controlled ablations.
-Concretely, we append ground-truth signals to the initial user prompt to emulate a real-world issue-resolution setting, where sub-agents report findings to a main/edit agent, or where a single agent summarizes the exploration history from earlier stages as specified in the user instruction before continuing.
+Concretely, we append ground-truth signals to the initial user prompt to emulate a real-world issue-resolution setting, where sub-agents report findings to a main/edit agent, or where a single agent summarizes the exploration history from the previous stage before continuing.
 While alternative ground-truth injection strategies could lead to subtle differences in measured contributions, budget constraints prevent us from exhaustively re-running the study all over again.
-The agent is explicitly instructed to fully trust the injected information, while any knowledge not injected must be acquired through normal exploration.
-The full prompt is provided in Appendix~\ref{sec:appendixB}.
+The user prompt (Appendix~\ref{sec:appendixB}) explicitly instructs the agent to fully trust the injected information, while any knowledge not injected must be acquired through normal exploration.

 We first measure the success rate and corresponding LM API cost when injecting each factor individually.
 We then inject combinations of two or more factors to study interactions among oracle signals and to approximate the attainable upper bound when all five factors are perfectly known.